-The only substance-specific contraindication for albumin is an established allergy against human albumin (or rather against the dissolving agent).
-As any albumin infusion (e.g. to compensate hypovolemia) simultaneously causes increased intravascular volume, any hyper-volemic state is to be considered a contraindication.
+The only substance-specific contraindication for albumin is an established allergy against human albumin.
+As any albumin infusion (e.g. to compensate hypovolemia) simultaneously causes increased intravascular volume, any hypervolemic state is to be considered a contraindication.
 Special caution is necessary in patients with severely restricted cardiac function.

-As is true for all volume substitutes, the following contraindications apply also to human albumin in general:
+As is true for all volume substitutes, the following contraindications apply also to HA in general:

 - congestive heart failure

 - pulmonary edema

-- hypocoagulopathy due to dilution
+- hypocoagulopathy due to dilution.